mabuse68/EDC-Samples/transfer/transfer-08-consumer-provision-pull/README.md

 ```
 Where oatmeal is the hostname we will use in this example, you can use another hostname if you prefer.

+> [!NOTE]
+> From now on, all shell commands are executed from the root directory of this repository, adjust relative paths consequently if you work from another directory.

 ## Install and configure the API manager